 We earn a commission for products purchased through some links in this article.

-14 best dehumidifiers to rid your home of damp and mould
+16 best dehumidifiers to get rid of damp and mould in your home

 Our experts put them through their paces in the lab

-The best dehumidifiers will eliminate excess moisture and condensation from the air, so your home doesn't fall victim to damp or spots of mould.
-Both are common household headaches and can be caused by everything from the steam you create when you're cooking to leaky plumbing.
+The best dehumidifiers help eliminate excess moisture and condensation from the air, so your home doesn't fall victim to damp or spots of mould.

-A dehumidifier can also help dry laundry faster – essential when you're tackling rainy, changeable weather (hello, spring) that can make drying clothes a lot more difficult.
-In fact, some of the dehumidifiers we've tested have specific laundry functions to help make indoor drying even quicker.
-They’re also cheaper to run than the tumble dryer.
+A dehumidifier can also help dry laundry faster – essential when you're tackling rainy, changeable weather, which can make drying clothes a lot more difficult (and lead to annoying musty smells).
+They’re cheaper to run than the tumble dryer., too

-To help you decide which one to invest in, the Good Housekeeping Institute tried and tested a range of market-leading models, keeping an eye on how much they cost to run and any extra features, including laundry modes.
-Keep scrolling for the full reviews, but here they are in one handy list.
+To help you decide which one to invest in, the Good Housekeeping Institute tested a range of market-leading models, keeping an eye on how much they cost to run and any useful extra features, including laundry modes.

 Compressor or desiccant dehumidifiers – which is better?